johnyeocx/johnyeocx/README.md

 ### About Me
 1. I like algorithms, especially graphs related ones.
 Unravelling something as complex as a graph is truly fascinating
-2. I specialise in app development and have been web and mobile apps for the last 5 years
+2. I specialise in app development and have been building web and mobile apps for the last 5 years
 3. Programming languages should be statically typed

 ### Connect with me